Fragility of surface states in non-Wigner Dyson topological insulators

 \section{AIII insulator in three dimensions}

-In the previous section we discussed generic features of topological insulator bulk states and of their asymptotically linearizable surface spectra.
-We will now turn to a more concrete level and discuss the band structure of a microscopic model in class AIII.
+In the previous two sections we discussed generic features of topological insulator bulk states and of their asymptotically linearizable surface spectra.
+We will now turn to a more concrete analysis and discuss the band structure of a microscopic model in class AIII.
 In the next section we then generalize to the presence of static disorder and discuss localization properties of the model's surface states.

 We start our discussion with the definition of the model in subsection~\ref{sec:protlattmodel}.
 Following standard protocol, we then project down to its low-energy Dirac approximation in subsection~\ref{sec:SurfaceDirac}.
 [Impatient readers may just take notice of the two principal definitions~\eqref{eq:ham_realspace} of the lattice model and~\eqref{eq:LudwigDirac} of its Dirac approximation, and directly proceed to Sec.~\ref{Sec:UFO_Surface}.]
-On the basis of these model definitions we then discuss spectral flow in sections~\ref{Sec:UFO_Surface}-\ref{sec:domain}.
+On the basis of these model definitions, we then discuss the consequences of the absence of a spectral flow principle in Sections~\ref{Sec:UFO_Surface}--\ref{sec:domain}.